Counterparts (band)

-Counterparts are a Canadian melodic hardcore band formed in 2007 in Hamilton, Ontario which currently consists of vocalist Brendan Murphy, guitarists Alex Re and Jesse Doreen, bassist Tyler Williams and drummer Kyle Brownlee.
+Counterparts are a Canadian hardcore punk band formed in 2007 in Hamilton, Ontario, that currently consists of vocalist Brendan Murphy, guitarist and bassist Tyler Williams and Jesse Doreen, and drummer Kyle Brownlee.
 Their two most recent albums, released through Pure Noise Records, have received critical acclaim from Rock Sound and Exclaim! magazines.

-They are among the most visible bands within contemporary melodic hardcore, while they are also considered one of the major powers of the metalcore revival wave.
+During the 2010s, alongside Hundredth and the Ghost Inside, they were a forefront act in a wave of bands merging melodic hardcore and metalcore, and are one of the leading forces in the metalcore revival wave.

 History

-Formation and Prophets (2007-2010)
+Formation and Prophets (2007–2010)

 Formed in Hamilton, Ontario in 2007, the band were originally called Brigade, before briefly changing names to Sharia in 2008, then again in 2008 to Counterparts.
-The band name is derived from Alexisonfire's song Counterparts and Number Them.
-The original lineup consisted of vocalist Brendan Murphy, guitarist Jesse Doreen, guitarist Curtis Washik, bassist Eric Bazinet, and drummer Ryan Juntilla.
+The band name is derived from Alexisonfire's song "Counterparts and Number Them".
+The original line-up consisted of vocalist Brendan Murphy, guitarist Jesse Doreen, guitarist Curtis Washik, bassist Eric Bazinet, and drummer Ryan Juntilla.
 In 2009, Washik departed from the band, and Alex Re joined the band temporarily as their guitarist before becoming their permanent guitarist.
-In March 2009 Counterparts toured Canada.
-In 2010 Shane Told, from the band Silverstein, signed them to his Verona Records label.
+In March 2009, Counterparts toured Canada.
+In 2010, Shane Told, from the band Silverstein, signed them to his Verona Records label.

 Lead vocalist Brendan Murphy was featured on the song "The Artist" on Silverstein's fifth album, Rescue.
 He also appeared in their music video.

-The band's debut album Prophets was released 23 February 2010 on label Verona Records.
+The band's debut album Prophets was released February 23, 2010, on label Verona Records.
 In 2010, Juntilla left the band, and was replaced by Chris Needham.
-A split EP, featuring Needham on drums was released 21 November 2010 with hardcore punk band Exalt.
+A split EP, featuring Needham on drums was released November 21, 2010, with hardcore punk band Exalt.
 The band toured North America in support of the album, which was inspired by Mussy.